morpheusgraphql/morpheus-graphql/README.md

 Template Haskell Generates types: `Query` , `Deity`, `DeityArgs`, that can be used by `rootResolver`

-`importGQLDocumentWithNamespace` will generate Types with namespaced fields. if you dont need napespacing use `importGQLDocument`
+`importGQLDocumentWithNamespace` will generate Types with namespaced fields. if you don't need napespacing use `importGQLDocument`

 ### with Native Haskell Types